griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 establishing a connection more quickly reducing the overall client delay.

 Pseudocode for the Happy Eyeballs algorithm of racing connections returning the quickest resolved ip address for e.g. fastly.com.
-A real example would attempt to connect with a socket and
+A real example would attempt to connect with a socket and close any sockets that are not used.

 The ordering of ip addresses is expected to be interleaved by family type.